Lucy Bowen McCauley

 Over the years McCauley has taught at The George Washington University, The Washington Ballet and has been a guest teacher at ABT, the Orlando Ballet, The Kennedy Center, Georgetown University and the Escuela Superior de Música y Danza in Monterrey, Mexico.
 She is currently on the faculty at the Maryland Youth Ballet and Studio Body Logic.
 She has pioneered a unique stretch technique, Bowen McCauley Stretch, which has been featured in USA Today, Dance Teacher, and The Washington Post.

 In a desire to bring the joy and beauty of dance to new audiences, McCauley has created outreach programs that touch underserved communities throughout the Metropolitan area.
-She enjoys teaching dance and stretch to people of all ages.
-In partnership with the Parkinson Foundation of the National Capital Area, she leads weekly dance classes called Dance for PD to people with Parkinson Disease and their care-partners.
+She enjoys teaching dance and stretch to people of all ages and she leads weekly dance classes called Dance for PD to people with Parkinson Disease and their care-partners.

 McCauley is Artistic Council Chair and a Trustee for Dance/USA.
 She serves on the board of the Arlington Chamber of Commerce and on the Arlington Economic Development Commission.